-Ames, a Federalist, was the representative for Massachusetts's 8th congressional district from 1795 to 1797.
+Ames was the representative for Massachusetts’s 8th congressional district and was a Federalist.
+He served from 1795 to 1797.

 From May 1789 to Mar 1797, Ames missed 54 of 363 roll call votes, which is 14.9%.
 This is on par with the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.